-Bigg Boss 12: Why The Makers Are Planning To Get Katrina Kaif As Co-host For Salman Khan’s Show?
+Bigg Boss 12: Why Are The Makers Planning To Get Katrina Kaif To Co-host Salman Khan’s Reality Show?

 Bigg Boss 12 Contestants To Participate In Pairs

 It seems that the makers are leaving no stones unturned to make the show interesting.
 From the tweet it is evident that the contestants will be seen participating in pairs.
-Couples (married, unmarried), siblings, friends and even gay and lesbian ones are being invited to audition for the show, so it will be double fun for the viewers.
+Couples (married, unmarried), siblings, friends and even gay and lesbian ones are being invited to audition for the show, so it will be double the fun for the viewers.

-Bigg Boss 9 Had Same Theme (Double Trouble)
+Bigg Boss 9 Had The Same Theme (Double Trouble)

 It has to be recalled that the partner angle was played during the ninth season (Double Trouble).
 But this would be special, as for the first time the contestants will get to participate with their loved ones.